drewboswell/converge/README.md

 Files are best because:
 * you can use time tested versioning systems like git or mercurial to branch, release, rollback, check history
 * you can automate the modification of files with any tool you want
-* doing migrations on DB values/REST endpoints is horrible
+* doing migrations on DB values/REST endpoints sucks (because it's unecessarily complex)